Is It French Fries or Belgian Frites?

 At the time, the French considered potatoes fit only for feeding to pigs.
 There was a widespread fear that spuds caused leprosy so the government banned them for human consumption in 1748.

 During his incarceration, Antoine-Augustine found potatoes surprisingly nourishing.
 He returned to France at the end of the war entirely free of symptoms of leprosy.
-He started promoting potatoes as good food and, in 1771, the Paris Faculty of Medicine declare the pomme de terre fit for human consumption.
+He started promoting potatoes as good food and, in 1771, the Paris Faculty of Medicine declared the pomme de terre fit for human consumption.

 Soon, the now-popular potato was turning up in restaurants and on the carts of street vendors as frites.
 But, who first came up with the idea of deep-frying fingerlings of potato is a mystery.